 Clemengold Ostrich Fillets

-- 1 cm root ginger sliced
+- 1 cm root ginger, peeled and sliced

 - 200 g ostrich fillets